 IMVs implementing the UNIX/Linux Dynamic Linkage platform binding MUST define this additional platform-specific function.
-The TNC Server MUST call the function immediately after calling TNC_IMV_Initialize to provide a pointer to the TNCS bind function.
+The TNC Server MUST call the function immediately after calling ${\tt TNC_IMV_Initialize}$ to provide a pointer to the TNCS bind function.
 The IMV can then use the TNCS bind function to obtain pointers to any other TNCS functions.

-The imvID parameter MUST contain the value provided to TNC_IMV_Initialize.
-The bindFunction parameter MUST contain a pointer to the TNCS bind function.
+In the imvID parameter, the TNCS MUST pass the value provided to TNC_IMV_Initialize.
+In the bindFunction parameter, the TNCS MUST pass a pointer to the TNCS bind function.
 IMVs MAY check if imvID matches the value previously passed to TNC_IMV_Initialize and return TNC RESULT INVALID PARAMETER if not, but they are not required to make this check.

 Input Parameter Description

-imvID IMV ID assigned by TNCS

-bindFunction Pointer to TNC_TNCS_BindFunction
+imvID IMV ID assigned by TNCS bindFunction Pointer to TNC_TNCS_BindFunction

 Error Code Condition

-TNC_ERROR_SUCCESS Success
+TNC_RESULT_SUCCESS Success

-TNC_ERROR_NOT_INITIALIZED TNC_IMV_Initialize has not been called
+TNC_RESULT_NOT_INITIALIZED TNC_IMV_Initialize has not been called

 TNC_RESULT_INVALID_PARAMETER Invalid function parameter

-TNC_ERROR_OTHER Unspecified non-fatal error
+TNC_RESULT_OTHER Unspecified non-fatal error

-TNC_ERROR_FATAL Unspecified fatal error Other error codes Other non-fatal error
+TNC_RESULT_FATAL Unspecified fatal error

+Other error codes Other non-fatal error